cardboard-iguana/cardboard-iguana.com/log/2022-04-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Central Logging

 Basically, log all the things.
-But if you can’t log all the things, then log:
+But if you can't log all the things, then log:

 * Privileged account actions
 * Log access